hapijs/inert/README.md

           - `false` - Disable ETag computation.
       - `start` - offset in file to reading from, defaults to 0.
       - `end` - offset in file to stop reading from.
 If not set, will read to end of file.
+      - `additionalHeaders` - an `object` which specifies the additional response headers.
 ### The `directory` handler

 Generates a directory endpoint for serving static content from a directory.